Something that I've had trouble realizing is that one decision does not define you.

 He thinks the best of the world.

-Just like Grace, her blonde hair
+Just like Grace, her

 Pinned back with a pink bow